Prompting Techniques

 Treat AGENTS.md as a short map.

-Treat repo-local Markdown as the system of record.
+Treat repository-local Markdown as the system of record.

 This works well for architecture notes, domain terminology, debugging discoveries, migration constraints, and execution plans.
 A small, focused document is usually better than one giant instruction file.
 The goal is not “more docs”.
 The goal is making the right knowledge discoverable, versioned, and loadable on demand.